Organized Retail Crime: A Primer and 2023 Update

 What Is the Status of Organized Retail Crime in 2023

-Organized retail crime continues to be a growing problem in the United States, contributing to greater losses for business every year.
+Organized retail crime continues to be a growing problem in the United States, contributing to greater losses for businesses every year.
 According to the National Retail Federation’s 2022 National Retail Security Survey, retailers saw an average 26.5% increase in organized retail crime (ORC) incidents compared to the previous year.
-It is estimated that organized retail crime costs U.S. retailers $720,000 for every $1 billion in sales – up 50 percent since 2015.
+It is estimated that organized retail crime costs U.S. retailers $720,000 for every $1 billion in sales – up 50% since 2015.
 This inevitably translates into tens of billions of dollars lost by retailers.

 In addition to lost merchandise and revenue, retailers have also seen increasing amounts of violence and aggression associated with ORC.
 Retail crime groups have been reported using threats and acts of violence, sometimes escalating to the use of weapons.
 In 2021, 8 in 10 retailers noted an increase in violence against employees by customers.